A tribute to Jack Whaley Long, as much yours as mine!

 The truth is, we don’t know what if.
 Maybe Jack would have been hit worse, and injured more, had he been down at the high school.
 Such analysis will drive one crazy.

 Here’s the good news.
-Jack was operated on last night.
+Jack was operated on the night he was airlifted to UK Children's Hospital.
 The operation was successful.

 Jack tolerated the surgery well.
-This morning he slept a bunch.
+This morning after he slept a bunch.

 The medical staff thinks the broken femur is the worst of his injuries from the incident.
 They have told my wife and me we are, “very fortunate under the circumstances.”
 I would have to agree.
 Yes, we sure are.
 We all are.

 Jack will get the hardware removed in a year.
 Jack may be able to resume most activities in 6-8 weeks.
 They think he will be able to walk on it in short order.

 Jack will continue loving us instantaneously.
 Jack has never stopped loving us.

 When we disappoint him, Jack loves us.
 When we make light of Jack or subject him to humor at his expense, Jack loves us.